 Co-funding

 If the person with care needs has lower than the threshold for self-funding then they may have to contribute toward their care costs.
 This is called co-funding.
 The amount that is paid is calculated after an assessment.
-If the person isn’t in receipt of certain benefits, the council will help to apply to help towards these cost.
-Paying for non residential care
+If the person isn’t in receipt of certain benefits, the council will help to apply to help towards these costs.
+Find out more about Financial Assessment

 Residential care

 Paying for residential care fees is calculated on the person’s income, savings and assets such as if they own their own home.
-For more information on residential care fees please visit.
-Paying for residential care
+For more information on residential care fees please visit Paying for residential care.

 Continuing healthcare